Ciriak/cyriaquedotdev/public/work/carnelian.md

     <br/>
     <small>Example : Check every 100ms the color of the screen at the coordinate 50:50, If the color is #FFFFFF (white) , then move the cursor the the coordinate 50:50</small>

-The project is divided in 2 major parts: the client (called "manager") and the server
+Carnelian is divided in 2 major parts: the client (called "manager") and the server

-- The server in in charge of executing the user scripts and emiting the various events and instructions using websockets.
+- The server in in charge of executing the user scripts and emmiting the various events and instructions using websockets.

 - The client itself is just a simple web app , it connect to the server, listen for the events and, of course, can emit some (like execute script "xxx" or retrieve the scripts list...).